Daphne Caruana Galizia: Reactions

 The GUE/NGL Award for Journalists, Whistleblowers & Defenders of the Right to Information was named in honour of Caruana Galizia in 2018 and again in 2019.
 It is sponsored by the Confederal Group of the European United Left/Nordic Green Left members of which are left-wing members of the European Parliament.
 The award is "dedicated to individuals or groups who have been intimidated and/or persecuted for uncovering the truth and exposing it to the public".

 European Parliament

 The European Parliament held a minute's silence in honour of Caruana Galizia.
 The media room of the European Parliament in Strasbourg was named in her memory in November 2017.
 A portrait of her by Marie Louise Kold now hangs outside the press room.

+In 2021, the Daphne Caruana Galizia Prize for Journalism - an initiative of the Parliament - was created to award outstanding journalistic work reflecting European Union values.
+The Prize ceremony takes place every year around 16 October, as a symbolic reminder of the date when Daphne Caruana Galizia was assassinated.

 Investigation into the circumstances of the car bomb attack

 Forensic teams and police investigators arrived at the crime scene soon after the explosion.
 The head of the magisterial inquiry was initially to be Magistrate Consuelo Scerri Herrera, who had previously had the police prosecute Caruana Galizia for criminal libel in 2010–11.
 Caruana Galizia's family successfully challenged Scerri Herrera's role in the investigation, citing a conflict of interest.
 Scerri Herrera recused herself from the investigation 17 hours later and was replaced by Magistrate Anthony Vella, who was removed from the inquiry when he was appointed judge.